-Previously known as Battle Bridge, King's Cross was named after a huge monument of King George IV from 1835, which stood where the railway station is now.
-King's Cross station was designed by the architect Lewis Cubitt – now resides.
+King's Cross was named after a huge monument of King George IV in 1835, which stood where King's Cross station - designed by the architect Lewis Cubitt – now resides.
 Following the Second World War, this busy industrial district underwent economic decline and, by the 1990s, was in need of regeneration.

 Eurostar: King's Cross and St Pancras International

-St Pancras station is also a great place for shopping.
-Pick up last-minute gifts, gourmet food, clothes and accessories.
-You'll find everything from Hamleys and Neuhaus to LK Bennett.
+St Pancras station is also a great place to pick up last-minute gifts, gourmet food, clothes and accessories from stores that include Hamleys, Neuhaus and LK Bennett.
 Stop off at Europe's longest champagne bar for a well-deserved drink afterwards!

-King's Cross station has also recently been restored; a prominent new feature is a stunning extension of its arched glass roof.
-An open-air piazza is due to be completed in August 2013.
+King's Cross station has also recently been restored; prominent new features include the stunning extension of its arched glass roof and an open-air piazza.

 Culture in King's Cross